 Listening to people with autism

 I am running a line of experiments alongside my formal neuroscience studies, to collect information directly from the autism community.
 See the project website for more information, and our Facebook page "Extraordinary Brains".
 I will report any results back to the autism community through the project's blog and to the scientific/clinical community through scientific publications.
 I expect that Extraordinary Brains will pick up speed for real in 2018, after a trickling but very useful start in 2017.
+I've been very grateful to find how supportive and generous most autistic adults are in sharing their experiences and opinions.

 Sex differences in the brain in autism